Dazzae-exe/Dazzae-exe/README.md

 - 👋 Hi, I’m @Dazzae-exe, it's a pleasure to meet you.
 I'm 25 years old.
-- I’m currently learning JavaScript.
+- 📚 I’m currently learning and working with SvelteKit and, ReactJS too.
-- I've done courses about HTML5, CSS3, Flexbox, Grid, Responsive Web Design, JavaScript, Git basics.
+- ✅ I've done courses about HTML5, CSS3, JavaScript, Git, React / SvelteKit.
-- I'm working in great projects which you can watch them in my repository.
-Working to be a great Developer everyday.
+- 👨🏻‍💻 I'm working to be a better Developer everyday by making mistakes and fixing them.

 <!---
 Dazzae-exe/Dazzae-exe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.